 Victoria is a fully qualified British Triathlon Coach.
 She coaches our junior squads and is present at most of the sessions because, not only does she love coaching the kids, she has three children of her own that are part of the club.
 She also coaches novice and intermediate swimmers, training athletes to compete in various events.

-V is a regular of the Henley Swim events and she’s also a founder member of the (chilly!)
+V is a regular of the Henley Swim events including the challenging Henley swim marathon!
+She is also a founder member of the (chilly!)
 Marlow New Year’s day Thames Swim

 Mick has been a competitive sportsman all his life and started triathlon in 2012 when he retired from full time employment as a Counter Terrorist Detective to concentrated on Ironman events.
 He has trained and raced with European and World class athletes over numerous distances but found he loved the long course.
 In the last 5 years he has raced 3 full distances Ironman and 7 half distance Ironman.
 Having completed his Certified Ironman Coaching qualifications in January 2018 he soon started coaching a young athlete who had never completed a triathlon.
 After 6 months 1-1 training this young athlete won his age group at Ironman Vichy and qualified for the worlds at Kona 2019.
 He loves the challenges of coaching and is extremely proud when his athletes achieve and even surpass their goals.
 He knows he could help you to do the same.